aws-samples/aws-sam-swift/graphql-location-api/{{cookiecutter.__project_slug}}/README.md

 ## Test the API Locally
-SAM also allows you to execute your Lambda functions locally on your development computer.
+SAM allows you to test your Lambda functions locally on your development machine.
 Follow these instructions to execute each Lambda function.
 Further capabilities can be explored in the [SAM Documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html).

 **Event Files**